AndreasDer/carnd-p1/writeup_template.md

 This approach worked very good for the test images but in the video I had some artifacts.
 After some analysis I figured out that there are results from the linear regression which have a different slope or where there are no lines from the Hough transformation for one side of the lane lines.
 To handle this issue I avaraged the slope and used the slope from the previous image if the difference between the average and the current slope is higher than a threshold of 0.15.

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]

-With the above parameters the processing of the pictures and the first video worked fine.

-For the second video I experienced lines crossing the image and an unstable right line.

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when the road gets more curved as the complete pipeline is optimized for straight roads.

-Another shortcoming could be ...
+Another shortcoming could be the detection of multiple lines withing the masked area, as it could be seen in the challenge video.

+Also when the lines are not so bright and the contrast of lines and road is lower it would be harder to detect the lines.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+To get a more stable line, it would be an option to add some weighted memory to the drawing funtion

-Another potential improvement could be to ...
+Another potential improvement could be to replace the linear regression with a polyfit approach.